51Degrees/device-detection-cxx/README.md

 You will need:
 - [CMake 3.10](https://cmake.org/) or greater installed to build the project.
 - A C++ compiler which supports C++11.
 The compiler will and other build tools will be selected by CMake automatically based on your environment.
-- dmalloc and dmallocth libraries installed when compiling the examples in Debug mode.

 # Installing